 New Mexico, for example, requires new dispensaries to create social justice plans before they may be legalized.
 Even if your state does not have this requirement, you should establish an equivalent program.

 Listen to the voices of your communities for new ideas, especially those who have been personally affected by marijuana prohibition.
-You can also follow cannabis industry leaders like Sprout Processing, who are dedicated to promoting social equity in the cannabis sector.
+You should follow industry leaders like Sprout Processing, who are committed to promoting social equity in the cannabis sector.